asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

         // --- snip
 ```

-I am not sure if I should comment this part out too.
-This seems important.
+This part seems too important to comment out, not to mention the wrong state.
 Obviously, however, there is a problem in assigning and updating `Group` keys.
 Some keys are persistent in `group_map`, and are not getting updated as new `Group`s happen.

 So obviously the next step is to update the board visualization to include both Tiles *and* Group IDs.